selenashe/ScoNe/README.md

 ## Description

-This repository contains the ScoNe-NLI and ScoNe-NLG datasets introduced in the ScoNe paper.
+Hi!
+This repository contains the datasets introduced in the paper **ScoNe: Benchmarking Negation Reasoning in Language Models With Fine-Tuning and In-Context Learning.**

 ## ScoNe-NLI